Getting Started with Nette Tester

 Watch Mode

-Are you refactoring the code?
-Or do you even develop according to the TDD (Test Driven Development) methodology?
-Then you will like the watch mode.
-The Tester monitors the source codes and runs itself when changed.
+Are you refactoring code?
+Or perhaps even developing according to the TDD (Test Driven Development) methodology?
+Then you'll like the watch mode.
+In this mode, Tester monitors the source codes and automatically runs itself when changed.

-During development, you have a terminal in the corner of the monitor, where the green status bar lights up on you, and when it suddenly turns red, you know that you just did do something unwanted.
-It's actually a great game where you program and try to stick to the color.
+During development, you have a terminal in the corner of your monitor where a green status bar shines at you, and when it suddenly changes to red, you know that you have just done something not quite right.
+It's actually a great game where you program and try to keep the color.

-Watch mode is started using the parameter –watch.
+Watch mode is started with the parameter –watch.

-The Tester can generate reports with an overview of how much source code the tests cover.
-The report can be either in human readable HTML format or Clover XML for further machine processing.
+Tester can generate reports with an overview of how much source code the tests cover.
+The report can be either in human-readable HTML format or Clover XML for further machine processing.

-See the sample HTML report with code coverage.
+See a sample HTML report with code coverage.

 Supported PHP versions